aws-samples/amazon-sagemaker-bert-pytorch/README.md

+## NOTICE: The new HuggingFace Deep Learning Container (DLC) is available in Amazon SageMaker (see [Use Hugging Face with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/hugging-face.html).
+For customer training BERT models, the recommended pattern is to use HuggingFace DLC, show as in [Finetuning Hugging Face DistilBERT with Amazon Reviews Polarity dataset](https://github.com/aws-samples/finetune-deploy-bert-with-amazon-sagemaker-for-hugging-face)

+This repo is **no long actively maintained**.

 ## Fine tune a PyTorch BERT model and deploy it with Elastic Inference on Amazon SageMaker

-**NOTICE: The new HuggingFace Deep Learning Container (DLC) is available in Amazon SageMaker (see [Use Hugging Face with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/hugging-face.html).
-For customer training BERT models, the recommended pattern is to use HuggingFace DLC, show as in https://github.com/aws-samples/finetune-deploy-bert-with-amazon-sagemaker-for-hugging-face. **

-**This repo is no long actively maintained. **

 ### Background and Motivation